misaki-web/grepp/README.md

 	grep+ SEARCHED /path/to/folder

-Regular expressions can be used.
+Regular expressions are used by default.
 For example, to search the exact word "declare" and exclude "undeclare", "declared", etc.:

 	grep+ "\bdeclare\b"

+To disable regular expression, start the search expression with `g+nore:`:

+	grep+ "g+nore:declare"

-The following folders from control version applications are excluded from search:
+To speed up search, binary files and the following folders from control version applications are excluded from search:

 - `.bzr` from GNU Bazaar
 - `.git` from Git